estuaryoss/estuary-deployer/README.md

 # Testing as a Service
 ## Estuary deployer
 Estuary docker deployer service which will run your containers and/or your tests.
-Starting with version [2.0.0](https://github.com/dinuta/estuary-deployer/releases/tag/2.0.0) the estuary-deployer service can run your tests using the [estuary-testrunner](https://github.com/dinuta/estuary-testrunner) service.
+Starting with version [2.0.0](https://github.com/dinuta/estuary-deployer/releases/tag/2.0.0) the estuary-deployer service can run your commands/tests using the [estuary-agent](https://github.com/dinuta/estuary-agent) service.
 Check-out the wiki !

 ## Coverage & code quality
 [![Coverage Status](https://coveralls.io/repos/github/dinuta/estuary-deployer/badge.svg?branch=master)](https://coveralls.io/github/dinuta/estuary-deployer?branch=master)